 Once you are satisfied that the methodology is sufficiently robust, examine any data in the form of figures, tables, or images.
 Authors may add research data, including data visualizations, to their submission to enable readers to interact and engage more closely with their research after publication.
 Please be aware that links to data might therefore be present in the submission files.
 These items should also receive your attention during the peer review process.
 Manuscripts may also contain database identifiers or accession numbers (e.g. genes) in relation to our database linking program.

 Critical issues in research data, which are considered to be major flaws can be related to insufficient data points, statistically non-significant variations and unclear data tables.

-NB for certain types of visualization, preview tools are available, allowing you to inspect how files will display on ScienceDirect if the manuscript is accepted, for example: KML/KMZ files for visualizing geospatial data.
+NB for certain types of visualization, preview tools are available, allowing you to inspect how files will display on ScienceDirect if the manuscript is accepted.
 For other data visualizations, there may be other ways of inspecting the files.

 Experiments including patient or animal data should properly be documented.
 Most journals require ethical approval by the author’s host organization.
 Please check journal-specific guidelines for such cases (available from the journal’s homepage, accessible via the journal catalogue.

 If you don’t spot any major flaws, take a break from the manuscript, giving you time to think.
 Consider the article from your own perspective.
 When you sit down to write the review, again make sure you familiarize yourself with any journal-specific guidelines (these will be noted in the journal’s guide for authors).